WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 ![phase]({{ site.baseurl }}{{ page.images[2].image_path }})
 <p class="legend">Yeah, it looks as crazy at it sounds</p>

-Going back to evaporation, in a glass of water, if a particle at the surface get bumped and gain enough momentum, it will break free and escape into the air as vapor.
+Going back to evaporation, in a glass of water, if a particle at the surface gets bumped and gains enough momentum, it will break free and escape into the air as vapor.

 Reciprocally, if a free water particle is slowed enough by a collision, near the surface, it will bind to others and become part of the liquid.